drwpow/blog/posts/3-pillars-of-front-end-knowledge.md

 | Comprehensive Browser API Knowledge² | _I understand more invisible APIs like [WebGL][webgl-api], [Paint][paint-api], and the [DOM][dom] and understand how they differ or can work in sync to render parts of a page_     |
 | Browser processes                    | _I understand the [Browser, Renderer, and GPU processes][browser-processes] that lie underneath the higher-level APIs_                                                              |

-_² related to Pillar 2 / ³ related to Pillar 3_
+_² related to II / ³ related to II_

 You may find that much of the “CSS Dev” from the _Great Divide_ post fits in here, with the addition of JavaScript like `fetch` and `history`, and the omission of CSS frameworks like [SMACSS][smacss].
 So already we’re breaking up that division!
 As for CSS framework knowledge, that fits more neatly in…

-## 👩‍🔬 Pillar 2: JS Programming & Architecture
+## 👩‍🔬 II.
+JS Programming & Architecture

-The pillar of JavaScript & Architecture is the recent development of front-end into a more formal, proper software environment from web dev’s _laissez-faire_ “just throw that code anywhere” beginnings.
+The knowledge of JavaScript & Architecture is the recent development of front-end into a more formal, proper software environment from web dev’s _laissez-faire_ “just throw that code anywhere” beginnings.
 This roughly correlates with the JavaScript-oriented type in Chris’ post somewhat, and is closer to the comfort sphere of a traditional Computer Science education.
-Whereas Pillar 1 trends toward static display, Pillar 2 adds dynamism, automation, and interaction.
+Whereas Camp 1 trends toward static display, Camp 2 adds dynamism, automation, and interaction.
 You could even call this “the backend of front-end.”

-This pillar is concerned with **How should this application be interacted with?** and **How should code for the front-end be organized for delivery and team maintainability?** The pursuit of these 2 questions, together, have led to many milestones such as that React thing you’ve heard so much about (along with Node.js, which we’ll cover more in the last pillar).
+This area of knowledge is concerned with **How should this application be interacted with?** and **How should code for the front-end be organized for delivery and team maintainability?** The pursuit of these 2 questions, together, have led to many milestones such as that React thing you’ve heard so much about (along with Node.js, which we’ll cover more in the last section).

 Though JavaScript is one of the most popular programming ecosystems, it’s still developing.
 And for that reason I don’t feel comfortable dividing intermediate- and master-level topics.
 Everyone’s